atorch/semi_supervised_gmm/README.md

 [simulation.py](simulation.py)

-This code simulates data from a Gaussian mixture model or GMM and then estimates parameters using predictors (X) that are fully observed and and class labels (Y) that are partially observed.
+This code simulates data from a Gaussian mixture model or GMM and then estimates parameters using predictors `X1, X2` that are fully observed and and class labels `Y` that are partially observed.
 Unobserved Ys are encoded as NaNs.
-(In the "classic" GMM setting, Y is entirely unobserved.)
+(In the "classic" GMM setting, `Y` is entirely unobserved, and the model is fit using only the `X`s.)

 The estimated model is used to predict Pr[ Y | X ] on a test set.